 Graph interface.
 Out-of-the box, Jena can store

-a graph as an in-memory store, in an SQL database, or as a persistent store using a
+a graph as an in-memory store, or as a persistent store using a

 custom disk-based tuple index.
 The graph interface is also a convenient extension point